jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

 #.
 Read the documentation.
 #.
 Read the documentation.
 #.
 Remember that you were warned twice about reading the documentation.

-   * In particular, the *relative paths specified are important*.

 #.
 Checkout LLVM:

    * ``cd where-you-want-llvm-to-live``